Astrid Lindgren: Politics

-Honors and memorials
+Honours and memorials

 In 1967, the publisher Rabén & Sjögren established an annual literary prize, the Astrid Lindgren Prize, to mark her 60th birthday.
 The prize—40,000 Swedish kronor—is awarded to a Swedish-language children's writer every year on Lindgren's birthday in November.
+In 1995, she was awarded the Illis quorum gold medal by the Swedish government.
+On her 90th birthday, she was pronounced International Swede of the Year 1997.